 You can contact him here.

-Tony can help fixed-wing fliers from beginner to A-certification.
+Gary can help fixed-wing fliers from beginner to A-certification.

-Tony can be contacted here.
+Gary can be contacted here.

 A skilled and experienced flier, Ian will help anybody wanting to learn to fly fixed-wing models or multirotors.